lupaxa-security-toolbox/git-crypt-manager/docs/index.md

 # Lupaxa git-crypt Manager

-git-crypt-manager.sh is a tool for managing git-crypt encrypted repositories.
+git-crypt-manager is a tool for managing git-crypt encrypted repositories.

 Current Version: v0.1.0